Lastraeus/pp2-cians-ci-grade-calculator/README.md

   ![Large Size Final Grade Calculator](docs/readme-images/grade-calc-table-wide.png)
   ![Small Size Final Grade Calculator](docs/readme-images/grade-calc-table-small.png)

-  * Selectable grades for each project, which when changed will live update the Total Points (on each row, and final total) as well as the displayed Final Result Grade
+  * Selectable grades for each project, which when changed will live update the total points (on each row, and final total) as well as the displayed Final Result Grade

   ![Selectable grades](docs/readme-images/selector-click-small.png)

-  * Large/Main Table Mode for Large Screens with potential grades selectable
+  * Large/Main table mode for large screens with potential grades selectable
   * Truncated table with less padding space and removed least important columns.
 These are hidden with CSS media queries and classes for narrow screen sizes.

 __4.__ The Calculator will also be controllable by 4 different selections of randomisation which will be:
-  * Totally Random Grade Selection
+  * Totally random grade selection.
-  * Randomly selected results bounded by only combinations that result in a Final Pass Grade
+  * Randomly selected results bounded by only combinations that result in a Final Pass Grade.
-  * Randomly selected results bounded by only combinations that result in a Final merit Grade
+  * Randomly selected results bounded by only combinations that result in a Final Merit Grade.
-  * Randomly selected results bounded by only combinations that result in a Final distinction Grade
+  * Randomly selected results bounded by only combinations that result in a Final Distinction Grade.

   ![Random Buttons](docs/readme-images/randomise-buttons.png)